jaclu/tmux-menus/docs/Debugging.md

 For more details check `scripts/utils/dbg_profiling.sh`

-If not set to 1 `profiling_display` statements will be ignored,
+If not set to 1 `profiling_display` statements will be ignored

+might be practical to also use`export TMUX_MENUS_LOGGING_MINIMAL=1` for isolation of profiling output

 ## TMUX_MENUS_NO_DISPLAY